itsdfish/GoFish.jl/docs/src/example.md

 game.books
 ```

-The outcome of the simulation can be found with `game.books`.
+# Creating a Custom Simulation

-# Creating a Custom Player
+## Creating a Custom Player

 GoFish.jl allows you to create a player with custom behavior.
 The process involves creating a new subtype of `AbstractPlayer` and defining a decision method and four optional methods for setup and tracking the exchange of cards.